20 Foods to Improve Your Sleep

 Full of sleep-inducing substances like tryptophan, these foods can help you sleep better and longer.

 Few things are more frustrating than desperately wanting to sleep, but tossing and turning instead.
-When you know you’ve got to get up early and then somehow make it through a grueling day, you might be tempted to turn to sleeping pills for a good night’s rest.
-But you may not realize that your refrigerator contains a powerful variety of foods that can help you sleep better.
+If you can relate to this, you may want to think about purchasing something like a new full size mattress to help you get the best night’s sleep.
+When you know you’ve got to get up early and then somehow make it through a gruelling day, you might be tempted to turn to sleeping pills or a relaxing beverage like a thc drink to reduce sleep interruptions for a good night’s rest.
+You don’t even need to use sleeping pills, instead you could take a look at using something like pine pollen (hl comic talks about pine pollen here).
+The most important thing is though, that you use whatever works best for you.
+You may not have realized though that your refrigerator contains a powerful variety of foods that can help you sleep better.
 These 20 foods, from fresh cherries to miso soup, help regulate the hormones that control sleep, stress and relaxation.

 Tart cherries boost the body’s supply of melatonin, and they’re packed with antioxidants and phytonutrients.
 Eat fresh, ripe cherries, drink a glass of 100%, no-sugar-added tart cherry juice or snack on some dried cherries before bed (but watch it on the last one – the calories from dried fruit really add up fast!)

 Tryptophan, the same amino acid found in turkey, is also in popcorn.
 Because it helps create the sleep-inducing neurotransmitter serotonin in our brains, it can be helpful in falling asleep.
 But skip the butter and oil; air-popped is best.